 In this post I am advocating reducing and then cutting only 3 items.
 I didn't and probably never will cut the alcohol.
 I did reduce however.
 I enjoy it too much.
 And as long as you think moderation, there is nothing wrong.
 Remember, I am a hedonist.
 So here are the top 3 things to stop.

 1. sugary drinks

 This should easily be your number one priority.
 Especially soft drinks.
 They add so much sugar and calories to your diet with zero health benefits.
 I mean zero.
 If you are like me and love these sugary elixirs, expect some withdrawal symptoms.
 But you will save yourself several hundred calories a day.
 The other thing you should cut is fruit juice.
-WHAT?
 But fruit juice is healthy, you say.
 The truth is that although juice does have some vitamins and minerals, it is also loaded with fructose, another type of sugar.
 The worst offenders are the ones you buy at the grocery store.
 Freshly squeezed juice is a bit better, but still contains a lot of natural sugar.
 But far worse is that juicing removes all the fibre from the fruit or veggies.
-And you need fibre as part of the Hedonist's Diet.
+And you need fibre.

 2. refined carbs and processed food